-The peaceful and serene Camping Salatà is the perfect base to explore Costa Brava with the family.
+The peaceful and serene Camping Salatà is the perfect base to explore Costa Brava with the whole family.
 If you don’t want to travel too far, Camping Salatà is only a few minutes walk to the sandy beach and promenade of Roses.
 In fact, Roses is certified a ‘family tourist destination’ by the Catalan Tourist Agency, which recognises towns that cater really well for families.
 Overall, we would consider Camping Salatà to be the best all-round family campsites we’ve visited to date.

 Distance from Barcelona-Girona airport is 50 minutes drive.
 Visit Saucepan Kids.com for a more detailed review.